 The texture is very slick which allows your razor to glide effortlessly along your skin for a soft and smooth shave.
 The natural scents include delicious smelling french lavender and coconut mango neither of which are overpowering.
 Cremo’s unique formula is paraben-free, cruelty-free, and due to its high concentration, it will last you 90 days on just one tube (6oz/177ml).
 A great value-deal for a trusted and high-quality eco-friendly shaving cream.

 Your shaving experience should be a time that is safe, enjoyable, and most importantly get the job done.
 You shouldn’t have to worry about exposing your skin to toxic chemicals or added to any already skin irritation, ingrown hairs, or razor bumps.
-Using an eco-friendly shaving cream gives you the added skin health benefits, reduces your exposure to synthetic chemicals, and also reduces your environmental impact.
+Pair using a safety razor alongside an eco-friendly shaving cream and you have added skin health benefits, reduced exposure to synthetic chemicals, and also a lower environmental impact.
 I wish you happy shaving and smooth, healthy, nourished skin!